 Tenth Circuit Court Caseload

-Tenth Circuit Court Notable Decisions
+Newsworthy Decisions of the Tenth Circuit Court

 During a tumultuous time for gay civil rights, the 10th Circuit Court played a key role in the same-sex marriage debate.
 Almost exactly a year before the U.S. Supreme Court declared marriage to be a right under the Constitution regardless of gender, the 10th Circuit struck down Utah’s ban on same-sex marriage, which created a rule for other districts within the court’s jurisdiction.
 A similar case had been pending in Oklahoma.
 At the time, Utah had both a state constitutional amendment banning gay marriage and a law that did not allow the state to recognize same-sex marriages from other states or nations.
 The U.S. Supreme Court refused to hear Utah’s appeal of the 10th Circuit decision, effectively ending the state’s ban on same-sex marriage.